Learning to love yourself

 I’d like to take the time out to share my personal journey and how I became so passionate about helping people change their lives.

 It began with my own journey, starting out as a young girl, who lacked confidence and the ability to love herself.
 When I was a kid, I thought I was overweight and went on a 1200 calorie diet given to me by my doctor.

 As I lost the weight, I still found myself unhappy.
 Time went on and I tried other diets and diet pills.
 I under ate and exercised.
 In my eyes I was fat.
 Never feeling like I was enough.
 Skinny enough.
 Pretty enough.
 Smart enough.
 Perfect enough.
 Worthy enough.

 I always fought with the person I saw reflected in the mirror.
 I had an unhealthy relationship with food and exercise.
 My anxiety with food left me crippled with fear.
 I had body dysmorphia, low self esteem and lacked self love.
-I was 99 pounds ten years ago with bouts of eating and purging throughout my life.
+I was 99 pounds over 10 years ago with bouts of eating and purging throughout my life.
 No matter how low the number on the scale was I still saw a “fat” girl in the mirror.

 I began experiencing health issues.
 I lost my period.
 My hair was falling out and I was tired all the time.
 My hormones were non existent.